Towards understanding CG and GMRES through examples: Introduction

-Over the last 70 years, tens of thousands of research articles on the derivation, analysis, or applications of Krylov subspace methods have been published by authors coming from the most diverse scientific backgrounds.
-Some of them have been covered in the published monographs or survey articles devoted entirely, or at least in part, to Krylov subspace methods; see, e.g., \cite{GreBook97,LieStr13,MeuBook06,MeuDui20,Saa03,VanBook03} and~\cite{EieErn01,FreGolNac92,GolVdV97,LieTic04,MeuStr06}, respectively.
-Naturally, given such a plethora of publications, not all are equally important, and not everything is consistent, or even mathematically correct.
-We are now going to point out the very root of the most significant persistent misunderstandings about Krylov subspace methods.

-Each Krylov subspace method for $Ax=b$ starts with some initial vector $x_0$ and is based on projecting onto (some variant of) the Krylov subspaces $\K_k(A,r_0)={\rm span}\{r_0,Ar_0,\dots,A^{k-1}r_0\}$, $k=1,2,\dots$, where $r_0=b-Ax_0$.
-Often, the mathematical characterization of a method and even its algorithmic implementation are incredibly simple to write down.
-At first glance, Krylov subspace methods are highly nonlinear in $A$ because of the repeated multiplications with this matrix.
-But a more substantial nonlinearity with respect to $A$ and $b$ comes from using {\em projections onto Krylov subspaces}, which is equivalent to enforcing {\em optimality} of the approximate solution; see~\cite{Saa03} and~\cite[Section~2.1]{LieStr13}.
-This essential point is frequently neglected, which leads to a misunderstanding of the very nature of Krylov subspace methods.
-In some cases the nonlinear behavior of Krylov subspaces is simply, and mathematically incorrectly, identified with widely known linear convergence bounds.
-In other cases, the nonlinear behavior is accepted but viewed primarily as an obstacle for the analysis.
+Before starting with CG and GMRES, we would like to present a point that is often neglected and that is most important for the understanding of Krylov subspace methods.
+We consider a linear algebraic system $Ax=b$ and an initial vector $x_0$.
+Krylov subspace methods are based on projecting onto (some variant of) the Krylov subspace $\K_k(A,r_0)={\rm span}\{r_0,Ar_0,\dots,A^{k-1}r_0\}$, $k=1,2,\dots$, where $r_0=b-Ax_0$; see, e.g., \cite{Saa03}.
+Obviously, they are nonlinear in $A$ because Krylov subspaces are formed using repeated multiplications with the matrix $A$.
+But this form of nonlinearity can be attributed to any iteration process repeatedly applying an iteration matrix.
+In particular, it can obviously be attributed to the Chebyshev method; see, e.g., \cite{GolVar61a,GolVar61b}.
+A principally different and more substantial nonlinearity with respect to $A$ as well as to $r_0$ comes from using {\em projections onto Krylov subspaces}, which is equivalent to enforcing some form of {\em optimality} of the approximate solution {\em that requires adaptation to the data} $A$ and $r_0$ at each iteration step; see, e.g.,~\cite{LieStr13} for a comprehensive treatment.
+This essential point is frequently overlooked with far reaching consequences.
+In some cases the nonlinear behavior of a Krylov subspace method is simply, and mathematically incorrectly, identified with widely known linear convergence bounds.{\footnote{For symmetric positive definite matrices this means that CG is considered equal in performance to the Chebyshev method with a priori knowledge of the edges of the spectrum.
+Sometimes the distinction between CG and the Chebyshev method is indeed reduced only to the fact that CG does not need any such a priori information.
+But the distinction consists of their principally different optimality properties, which is not linked in the Chebyshev method to an adaptation to the data; see Section~\ref{sec:CG} below.
+This is clear from the early papers by Hesteness, Stiefel, and Lanczos (see, in particular, \cite{Lan53,Lan52}) mentioned above, although the description of the Chebyshev method came later.}} In other cases, the nonlinear behavior is accepted but viewed primarily as an obstacle for the analysis.
 However, we claim the following:

-This point is convincingly illustrated by the motivating example in~\cite{GerMarNieStr19}.
-In the paper by Forsythe the matter is clear; see~\cite[p.~315]{For53}: